gplessis/farmers/README.md

 patch -p1 < ../../degenerator.patch
 npm link

-# Then we make npm use our local version
+# Then, from the root of our repo, we make npm use our local version
+cd ../..
 npm link degenerator
 ```